Jacksonville DUI LawyersArrested for Driving Under the Influence in Florida?

 A Florida DUI conviction can carry serious consequences, even if it’s a first offense.
 As such, it is important to fully understand what’s at stake and to examine your options before making any decisions about how to proceed.
 That’s why it is in your best interest to consult an experienced Jacksonville DUI attorney as soon as possible after you are arrested.

-The attorneys at Johnson and Lufrano, P.A. are wholly dedicated to helping people who have been charged with crimes in and around Jacksonville, Florida.
+The firm of Lufrano Legal, P.A. are wholly dedicated to helping people who have been charged with crimes in and around Jacksonville, Florida.
 Our experience with Florida DUI cases and the Duval County court system can be invaluable when you or a loved one has been charged with driving under the influence.

 We know you need information to make good decisions, and we make it easy to get that information by offering free consultations.